-The pool's credit quality could change during the transaction's 15-month revolving period.
+The pool's credit quality could change during the transaction's 20-month revolving period.
 We have determined a worst-case scenario for the pool using the documented replenishment conditions and our assumptions for gross and net losses at closing.
 Our base-case and stress assumptions reflect that the servicer is a repeat issuer and has provided more than 10 years of data.
-Our assumptions also take into account our view of the weakening French economy.
+Our assumptions also take into account our view of the improving French economy.
 We have also considered Banque de France's increasing imposition of over-indebtedness restructuring plans on lenders, which may result in maturity extensions, rate decreases, and principal abandonment.
-We have analyzed the transaction's exposure to credit risk by applying our European consumer finance criteria (see "European Consumer Finance Criteria," published on March 10, 2000).
+We have analyzed the transaction's exposure to credit risk by applying our European consumer finance criteria and our European auto asset-backed securities (ABS) criteria (see "European Consumer Finance Criteria," published on March 10, 2000, and "Methodology and Assumptions For European Auto ABS," published on Oct.
+15, 2015).